Rabadash8820/UnityAssemblies/README.md

 ### Choosing a `TargetFramework`

-For new projects, you should use the newer "SDK-style" VS project files, with `<TargetFramework>netstandard2.0</TargetFramework>`.
-This style yields smaller, more readable project files, and simplifies portability with other projects built against other .NET runtimes.
+For new projects, you should use the modern "SDK-style" .csproj files, which have a root `<Project Sdk="...">` element rather than `<Project ToolsVersion="...">`.
+This style yields smaller, more readable project files, and simplifies portability with projects built against other .NET runtimes.
+You should then use one of the following .NET Standard `TargetFramework`s:

+- For Unity 2021.2+, use `netstandard2.1`
+- For Unity 2021.1 and below, use `netstandard2.0`

-If, however, you are working with an existing, older project, then you may be stuck with a .NET 4.x `TargetFramework`.
-In these cases, we've seen the best results with .NET 4.6.1 up through Unity 2020.1.
-Projects building against Unity 2020.2 and above should target .NET 4.7.2, otherwise you will see errors like:
+If, however, you are working with an existing, older project, then you may be forced to use one of the following .NET 4.x `TargetFramework`s:

+- For Unity 2021.2+, use `net48` :
+- For Unity 2020.2 - 2021.1, use `net472`
+- For Unity 2020.1 and below, use `net461`

+If you don't, you will see errors like:

 ```log
 The primary reference ... could not be resolved because it has an indirect dependency on the assembly ... which was built against the ".NETFramework,Version=v4.[x]" framework.
 This is a higher version than the currently targeted framework ".NETFramework,Version=v4.[y]".